senpay/senpay.github.io/ta/taf/taf_layered.md

 In addition to this page you may also have a look at the implementation example:
 [http://aqaguy.blogspot.com.by/2018/02/test-automation-framework-architecture.html](http://aqaguy.blogspot.com.by/2018/02/test-automation-framework-architecture.html)
-It may be also interesting to have a look at two-layer variation" [http://aqaguy.blogspot.com/p/test-automation-framework-architecture_16.html](http://aqaguy.blogspot.com/p/test-automation-framework-architecture_16.html)
+It may be also interesting to have a look at two-layer variation: [http://aqaguy.blogspot.com/p/test-automation-framework-architecture_16.html](http://aqaguy.blogspot.com/p/test-automation-framework-architecture_16.html)